tumelo-maja/delicate-care/README.md

   - Urgent queries notice - This is useful for users who have submitted a form but require urgent assistance.
 The presented contact number is reachable for urgent queries even after office hours.

-4) 'Contact us', 'Enquire now' and 'Let's talk today' buttons
-- On click, they redirect the user to the contact page where there is a contact form
-5) Contact information in the footer
-- phone number with a clickable icon to initiate a call (also available in about and success page)
-- email address with a clickable icon for sending an email (opens and email app or prompts user to email - also available in about page)
-- office address with clickable icon which opens a google maps link in new tab.
-This helps users to easily and conveniently locate the business
-6) Disability accessibility icon - informs users that the business premises support and are accessible to individuals with mobility needs
-7) Video in footer
-- shows an elder man being comforted overlaid with a contact us button
-8) Business hours section in the footer
-- Shows the office opening and closing times during weekdays, weekend and bank holidays
-9) After hours notice in the footer
-- informs users how to contact the business outside working hours
-10) Link to Images and video credits modal in the footer
-- when clicked, it open a modal listing sources of images, video and icon used in the project
-11) Social media links
-- when clicked, each link will open in a new tab and direct user to the home page of the relevant social media
-11) Contact form in contact page
-- Comprises name, email, phone number, inquiry type (radio select) and message (text-area)
-- all fields are required before form submission
-12) success page
-- appears when user submits a valid form and it confirms submission was successful and has a return to homepage link to redirect user back to home page
 13) Responsive design
 - Website layout and outlook remains consistent on different screen sizes which improves user experience